neelr/favicon-diffusion/README.md

-# favicon diffusor: a high-performance diffusion transformer in the browser 🚀
+# favicon diffusor: a high-performance browser diffusion transformer 🚀

 <img src="https://doggo.ninja/shZ3Uh.gif" alt="Web DiT in Action" width="500px">

 ![favicon](https://github.com/user-attachments/assets/0def1766-0467-4f07-a978-51782417906e)

+Ever wanted fast diffusion on device?
+Struggled with compatibility and libraries?
+Worry no more—favicon diffusor is here!
+Using WebGPU, its supported on almost any device (that can run chrome) and can diffuse hippos anywhere (even as a favicon)!

-A quick weekend project where I hacked on a bunch of WebGPU kernels from scratch and tried to optimize them!
-Building on my last "from scratch DiT" this starts at the kernel level and rewrites diffusion transformers using WSGL!
-A subsecond 32-step diffusion inference time allows for an awesome demo of actually _diffusing the favicon of a website realtime_ with a ~11M parameter model
+A quick weekend project where I hacked on a bunch of WebGPU kernels from scratch and tried to optimize them.
+Building on my [last "from scratch DiT"](github.com/neelr/scratche-dit) this starts at the kernel level and rewrites diffusion transformers using WSGL.
+A subsecond 32-step diffusion inference time allows for an awesome demo of actually _diffusing the favicon of a website realtime_ in ~0.7s with a ~11M parameter model

 ## ⚡ Performance

-Of course.... here are the numbers!
+Of course.... here are the approximate numbers on an M1 Pro!
 Currently faster than tf.js and (of course) baseline JS—transformers.js doesn't support custom layer building, so I didn't include it.

 | Implementation | Time (s) | vs Baseline | vs TensorFlow.js |
 |----------------|-----------|-------------|------------------|